stevenkbennett/Chem_LLM_Hackathon/README.md

 <!-- Create title -->
-# Welcone to the 2023 Chemistry DigiFab Hackahton
+# Welcone to the 2023 Chemistry DigiFab Hackathon

 Throughoput the day, you will compete in three challenges, which are:
 <!-- Create list -->